 Try running or cycling shorter distances than you usually do.
 If you still have pain, avoid these activities completely.
 You may need to do other exercises that do not irritate your ITB, such as swimming.

 Try wearing a bandage or knee sleeve to keep the bursa and ITB warm while you exercise.

-Your doctor may recommend a physical therapist (PT).
-This is a special therapist that will work with your specific injury so you can return to normal activity as soon as possible.
+Your doctor may recommend a physical therapist (PT) to work with your specific injury so you can return to normal activity as soon as possible.

 Once you can do stretching and strengthening exercises without pain, you can gradually begin running or cycling again.
 Slowly build up distance and speed.

 Your PT may give you exercises to do to help stretch your ITB and strengthen your leg muscles.
 Before and after activity:

 - Use a heating pad on your knee to warm the area up.
 Make sure the pad's setting is on low or medium.